 If your Windows Update Agent is corrupt, you may receive errors while installing Windows Update on your Windows computer.
 If you ever get the following error 80073712 message while attempting to install Windows Updates, chances are CBS, also known as Windows Component-Based Servicing are corrupted.
 To overcome this 80073712 error, you can undertake the following actions.

-Download and run the System Update Readiness Tool, and then install the updates again.
+Download and run the System Update Readiness Tool, in earlier versions and now the DISM, and then install the updates again.
 The tool checks your computer for inconsistencies that try to prevent the successful installation of future updates, service packs, software, etc. and tries to resolve them.

 Run the Windows Update Troubleshooter and see if it helps.